wh201906/rest/README.md

 # rest
-An app designed to remind you of rest and protect your eyesight when working.
+An app designed to remind you of rest and protect your eyesight when you are working.
 It's my first Qt Project.

 ![](README/rest.png)